weiserlab/ambuj/cs4222_assignment2.md

 ### Overview

-In this assignment, you will learn how to use sensors,  actuators and schedule events using timers in the Contiki Operating System.
-In addition, this assignment will familiarize you with using sensors and actuators on ContikiOS.
-Essentially, you will sense different physical phenomena, conduct processing on the sensortag, and correspondingly activate actuators.
+In this assignment, you will learn how to use sensors,  actuators and schedule events using timers in the Contiki OS.
+In addition, this assignment will familiarize you with using sensors and actuators.
+Essentially, you will sense different physical phenomena, conduct some processing, and correspondingly activate actuators.

 ### Timers